Vang Vieng landscape in Laos

 Looking for even more things to do in Vang Vieng?
 Head on over here for 14 must-do’s in the adventure capital of Laos!

-5. Blue Lagoon 3
+5. Blue Lagoon 3 or 4

 Blue Lagoon 3 in Vang Vieng Laos

-Ok, ok, so I know this list is supposed to include places in Vang Vieng that AREN’T the Blue Lagoon, but Blue Lagoon 3 deserves a spot because it is nowhere near as crowded or busy as Blue Lagoon 1.
-It is approximately an hour away from town by tuk tuk, but during the peak season the water is beautiful and offers far few tourists as well as a number of fun swings and zip lines.
+Ok, ok, so I know this list is supposed to include places in Vang Vieng that AREN’T the Blue Lagoon, but Blue Lagoon 3 and Blue Lagoon 4 deserve a spot because it is nowhere near as crowded or busy as Blue Lagoon 1.

 Blue Lagoon 3 in Vang Vieng Laos

-If you only have time to visit 1 blue lagoon in Vang Vieng, make it this one!
-Entry costs 10,000 Kip and you can buy beer and snacks onsite.
+If you only have time to visit 1 blue lagoon in Vang Vieng, make it one of these!
+Entry costs 20,000 Kip at #3 and 10,000 Kip at #4.

 Read more about the different blue lagoons in Vang Vieng here, including the differences between them and why I love Blue Lagoon 3!